-- state, local or foreign tax consequences; - · the tax consequences for the stockholders or beneficiaries of a Non-U.S. Holder; or - special tax rules that may apply to selected Non-U.S. Holders, including without limitation, partnerships, dealers in securities, traders in securities and United States expatriates.
+- · state, local or foreign tax consequences; - the tax consequences for the stockholders or beneficiaries of a Non-U.S. Holder; or - special tax rules that may apply to selected Non-U.S. Holders, including without limitation, partnerships, dealers in securities and United States expatriates.